jameshanlon/cheese/cheese/pages/donate.md

 </ul>
 <ul>

-<li>Enabling these households to carry our targeted and effective draft
+<li>Enabling these households to carry out targeted and effective draft
 proofing to lower their bills and improve their comfort.</li>

 </ul>